-After hours of research, I stumbled across Dr. Tara O’Desky’s website Rosacea Help.
+Confused and kind of grossed out, I spent hours researching and stumbled across Dr. Tara O’Desky’s website Rosacea Help.
 She was a rosacea sufferer but healed her rosacea naturally.
 Being an advocate for natural treatments, I was instantly intrigued.

 She talked about her gut health and that in order to heal we need to address the root cause of rosacea.
 It’s an inflammatory condition so she eliminated all the foods that could lead to inflammation like gluten and dairy.
 I already did this but didn’t think about environmental toxins or going on a heavy metal detox or toxin cleanse.
 I made a virtual appointment to talk to her and she helped me immensely!
 She armed me with a clean eating menu plan and the recipes were incredibly easy yet delicious and most importantly, healthy.
 She put me on a liver detox.
 She advised me to go outside and exercise and practice meditation consistently.

 We discussed the demodex mites and the treatment she used.
-I had a gut feeling that demodex mites were the cause of my rosacea as well.
 Apparently we all have demodex mites on our skin but rosacea sufferers have an over abundance of them.
 Experts aren’t sure if it’s a cause of rosacea or a symptom of rosacea.
-I attributed it to my constant mask wearing.
-I decided to try what she suggested.
-It’s also on her website.
+Perhaps the mask-wearing was a trigger.
+I decided to try what she suggested just in case.
+All the tips are are up on her website.
 (I don’t have any affiliation or receive any compensation for the products / websites I provide links to.)

 First, I purchased the ZZ Cream.

-After 4 months of constant use of the ZZ Cream, my rosacea slowly began to clear up.
-I started the treatment and healthy eating in July and by the end of October 2021, I barely had any papules or pustules.
-The redness cleared.
+After 4 months of constant use of the ZZ Cream, my rosacea disappeared.
+I started the treatment and healthy eating in July and by the end of October 2021, I had clear skin with no redness.

 I never used the Soolantra my dermatologist prescribed.
 It may be helpful and work great.
 However, it’s very expensive if your insurance doesn’t cover it.
 The ZZ Cream seemed just as good and it was cheaper although it ships from Hong Kong so you have to wait a while.
 Plus there’s no ivermectin in the ZZ Cream.
-It has zinc oxide and sulfur in it which dries out the pimples.
+The main ingredients are zinc oxide and sulfur.

 If you suffer from rosacea, don’t despair.
-There are some great tools and websites like Dr. Tara’s and I also found a lot of useful information at the National Rosacea Society.
-It’s a slow process, but once you find the treatment that works for you, your skin will heal.
+The dermatologists may tell you that it’s genetic and no cure.
+But I don’t believe this.
+Based on my own experience, it’s curable and you can heal it through diet, all natural skincare, and a more mindful lifestyle.
+I’m so grateful I found Dr. Tara and I also found a lot of useful information at the National Rosacea Society.
+It’s a slow process, but once you find the treatment that works for you, like I did, your skin will heal.